 The film, directed by Laura Fairrie (Hugh Grant: Taking on the Tabloids), also follows Jackie, whose motto was ‘girls can do anything,’ through the last days before her death from breast cancer in 2015, aged 77.

 ‘Fairrie follows Jackie Collins through her final days, including a determined return to London for a farewell to her beloved siblings, actress Joan and Bill, her sister-in-law, Hazel, and her close circle of business confidants,’ CNN reveals.

 ‘During that London visit, most did not realise Collins was in her final days of breast cancer, and had secretly lived with the devastating disease for six years.
 Along the way, Fairrie interweaves interviews with Collins’ cherished daughters Tiffany, Tracy, and Rory, and dearest friends, to yield a sometimes surprisingly vulnerable portrait of a relatable and complex woman, behind the fan-craved chronicles of Hollywood scandals and sex.’

-Here’s what else we know about Lady Boss: The Jackie Collins Story…
+Here’s what else we know about CNN and BBC2 documentary Lady Boss: The Jackie Collins Story…

 Lady Boss: The Jackie Collins Story release dates

 Lady Boss: The Jackie Collins Story had its premiere at the Tribeca film festival on June 10.
 It was shown in the US on CNN on Sunday 27 June, before coming to selected cinemas in UK on July 1.
 For a list of the British cinemas showing the film that day please click here.

 Finally the documentary will arrive on BBC2 for British fans of Jackie later this year, probably as part of its autumn season.
 We will update on the BBC2 release date as soon as we find out more.